potent-101/word-cheat/README.md

 ## Random characters word generator

-This flutter app is used to generate all possible english words from a string of random characters and shows their meanings if any.
+This flutter app is used to generate all possible english words from a string of random characters and show their meanings if any.